Benyuss/Locations/README.md

 Program can generate geohash of these locations.
 Every location (including the one which given by user) has a radius too.
-It's used to know the user-given location is including the ones from the file or not(including these radius of course). localhost:8080/geohash
+It's used to know the user-given location is including the ones from the file or not(including these radius of course).

-will calculate Geohash of every GeoLocation included in the CSV file.
+It may calculate Geohash of every GeoLocation.

+Start the process with localhost:8080/geohash from your browser (after start the server).

 I'm a beginner Java-dev, it's just a training code.